Neetx/EEG-Person-Identification/README.md

 https://www.sciencedirect.com/science/article/pii/S095741741930096X

 THIS IS NOT MY RESEARCH, I programmed everything starting from their repository: https://github.com/ys4315/EEG-user-identification
-It has matlab and python (tensorflow 1.1) components, so I ported all the code to an updated python version and using tensorflow 2.6.
+It has matlab and python (tensorflow 1.1) components, so I wrote all the code using python 3.9 and tensorflow 2.6, extracting methods and parameters from the paper and the repository.

 For now only the Convolutional Neural Network is implemented, but the paper proposal is a CLDNN (CNN + LSTM layers) and in the future I'll try to implement it too.